NattyBumppo/res/_drafts/uwcse/new-admit-wish-knew.md

+---
+layout: post
+title: wisdom for new admits
+description:
+category: uwcse
+---

 Things people wish they knew when they were first admitted into CSE.
 Brought to you by upperclassmen and recent alumni:

 * There's four labs: 002, 003, 006, and 022.